 Method 1.
 Updating the Device Drivers

-Outdated version of drivers installed on your system can cause the BSOD errors such as Bad Pool Caller, and to resolve the same, you need to install the latest updated version of drivers for these devices (do remember to update all the outdated version of drivers).
+Outdated version of drivers installed on your system can cause the Blue Screen of Death (BSOD) Error such as Bad Pool Caller, and to resolve the same, you need to install the latest updated version of drivers for these devices (do remember to update all the outdated version of drivers).
 For updating the drivers, follow these simple steps.

 1. Press “Windows Button” and then type “Device Manager.”